 For a discussion of how to manage FIDO devices using the SCIM protocol, see the SCIM documentation.

-From your terminal run below commands and reboot your computer.
+From your terminal run the below commands and reboot your computer.

 sudo curl https://hypersecu.com/downloads/files/configurations/70-u2f.rules > /etc/udev/rules.d/70-u2f.rules